 Do you sell a product or provide a service, do you have one or many “competitors” within your space, do you have a website?
 If you answered “yes” to any of these questions, then you need to start doing competitor keyword research.
-Not only will it help improve your site, it could help improve your rankings.
+Not only will it help improve your site, but it could also help improve your rankings.
 If you sell something somewhat generic like home appliances or provide a service like lawn care to a large city, you have a lot of competition from national brands to local mom and pop shops.
 So how do you stay ahead of the game?
 You create your own strategy with the knowledge of your competitor – this isn’t to say copy everything the guy down the street is doing on his website.
 What we’re saying is; see what’s not working on your site and what is working on theirs and use it to your advantage – as the saying goes “knowledge is power”.
-It could be something as simple as using a less technical term for your title tag, or using more long tail “geo-based” keywords.
+It could be something as simple as using a less technical term for your title tag, or using more long-tail “geo-based” keywords.

 Where to Start